LamAnnieV/deploy_5_old/README.md

   -one with ports: 22 and 8000
   -another with ports: 22 and 8080
 ```

-To automate the building of the application infrastructure, use an instance that has vs code and terraform.
-In the [terraform main.tf file](Images/main.tf), resources can be created by defining the resources you want terraform to create.
-In addition, terraform allows the running of scripts for installs.
-For one of the instance, a [script](Images/instance_1_installs.sh) was used for the installation of Jenkins.
+To automate the construction of the application infrastructure, employ an instance equipped with VS Code and Terraform.
+The [main.tf](Images/main.tf) and [variables.tf](Imaages/variables.tf) files, define the resources to be created and declare variables.
+Additionally, Terraform enables the execution of installation scripts.
+In the case of one instance, an installation script was utilized for [installing Jenkins](Images/instance_1_installs.sh).

 **Jenkins**